starterkitcloud/sk-backend/Readme.md

 **Stop all the services if you have any running.**

-run the following command to start up celery "default" worker and rabbitMQ server:
+run the following command to start up celery "default" worker, rabbitMQ server, and web:

 `docker-compose up rabbit worker web`